Junang-Wang/synthetic-ddsa/README.md

 ## Data

-The synthetic vascular projection images we utilized in this work are available at: [vascular image](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825).
+The synthetic vascular projection images we utilized in this work are available for download [here](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825).
 To generate vascular projection images:
 ```
 1. Run SimVessels\stringGenerator.py